 The Company is subject to laws and regulations regarding anti-money laundering, know your customer, financing of terrorism and trade sanctions in both Sweden and Norway.
-If the Company's policies or procedures are deemed not to be in compliance with applicable laws and regulations regarding anti-money laundering, know your customer-information, financing of terrorism and trade sanctions, there is a risk that the Company's business, financial condition and results of operations would be materially adversely affected.
+Counteracting money laundering and terrorist financing is also a highly prioritised area within the EU and the regulatory framework is continuously updated to prevent the financial system from being used for money laundering and terrorist financing.
+There is a risk that the Company's policies or procedures are not sufficient or adequate to ensure that the Company complies with the regulatory framework regarding anti-money laundering, know your customer-information, financing of terrorism and trade sanctions.
+This may result from, for example, insufficient procedures, internal control functions or guidelines, or errors by employees, suppliers or counterparties, which risk resulting in a failure to comply with the regulatory framework.

 The risk of exposure to money laundering or financing of terrorism or violating trade sanctions has increased worldwide.
 If a regulator would view the Company's policies and compliance procedures as being insufficient to comply with local rules and standards in any single jurisdiction, sanctions in the form of a reprimand or warning, fines or revocation of licenses are at risk for the Company.
-There is also a risk that business relationships and the Company's reputation would be damaged, which will have an adverse effect on the Company's business, financial condition and results of operations.
+This would cause significant, and potentially irreparable, damage to the Company's business relationships and reputation.
+The Company's operations are contingent upon the banking licence, thus making such consequences a significant risk for the Company.
+The degree to which non-compliance with laws and regulations regarding anti-money laundering, know your customer, financing of terrorism and trade sanctions may affect the Company is uncertain and presents a highly significant risk to the Company's reputation, financial condition and results of operations.